owanturist/react-hook-window/README.md

 A callback to call when either visible or overscan ranges change.
 See [`ListRenderedRange`][todo] for more details about the ranges.

-> 💡 Make sure to memoize the callback, otherwise it will be called not only on the ranges change but on the callback value change as well.
+> 💡 Make sure to memorize the callback otherwise, it will be called not only on the ranges change but on the callback value change as well.

 ---